codeforequity-at/botium-connector-watson/README.md

 _Depending on your Watson Assistant skill structure, this may different - but by default, this should work_

+### Initializing context variables

+You can use the _WATSON\_INITIAL\_CONTEXT_ capability to initialize the context in your botium.json:

+    "WATSON_INITIAL_CONTEXT"{
+      "initcontext1": "initcontext1value",
+      "initcontext2": "initcontext2value"
+    }

 ### Adding context variables

-For adding a context variable, you have to use the [UPDATE_CUSTOM logic hook](https://botium-docs.readthedocs.io/en/latest/05_botiumscript/index.html#update-custom).
-This example will set two context variables, one to a plain string, the other one to a JSON object:
+For adding a context variable within a test case, you have to use the [UPDATE_CUSTOM logic hook](https://botium-docs.readthedocs.io/en/latest/05_botiumscript/index.html#update-custom).
+This example will set two context variables (when using V2 API), one to a plain string, the other one to a JSON object:

     #me
     play some jazz music